javenlalla/my-reddit-archiver/README.md

     docker-compose up -d
     ```

+### SSL

+Because the application server runs on port 80 within its container, it is **highly** recommended to put MRA behind a secured reverse proxy such as [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager) or [Traefik](https://github.com/traefik/traefik).

 ## Execute Sync

 Once the application is configured and running, use the following command to execute the syncing of the Reddit profile's `Saved` Posts down to the local system: